NickDJM/accessible-menu/docs/api/base-menu.md

   });
 ```

 The constructor populates the dom, selector, CSS class, and hover related properties.
-It will _not_ initialize the menu automatically; this is left to the subclasses to handle.
+It will _not_ initialize the menu automatically; this is left to the subclasses to envoke.

 ## Initialize